 The lessons learned from the ID R project will help Volkswagen design production cars in the coming years.

 There’s more than meets the eye.
 “The secret of the car’s aerodynamic efficiency is under it,” affirmed Willy Rampf, one of the project’s technical advisers.
 He stopped short of providing additional details; some parts of the R need to remain under wraps.
 The firm also made modifications to the powertrain to help the ID R achieve jaw-dropping speeds — up to 168 mph — on the straight parts of the track.
 None of the R’s technology is production-bound, but the lessons learned from the project will help Volkswagen design electric cars in the coming years.

 “It’s the ambassador for the ID family.
 It’s the bigger brother for small brothers still to come,” Rampf hinted with a smile.
 The knowledge gained in the field of battery management is particularly valuable, Smeets told us.

-The electric powertrain gave the I.D.
-R an advantage at Pikes Peak, where the altitude robs oxygen — and thus power — from internal-combustion engines.
+The ID R still uses two electric motors — one powering each axle — which produce a combined 680 horsepower and 479 pound-feet of torque.
+The electric powertrain gave it an advantage at Pikes Peak, where the altitude robs oxygen — and thus power — from internal combustion engines.
 Volkswagen won’t have that advantage at the Nürburgring.
-The I.D.
-R may even be at a disadvantage because of its heavy battery pack.
-The I.D.
-R weighs 2,400 pounds, compared to the 1,871-pound weight of the Porsche 919 Evo.
-At least Volkswagen is expected to stick with driver Romain Dumas, who set the Pikes Peak record.
+The ID R may even be at a disadvantage because of its heavy battery pack.
+It weighs 2,400 pounds, compared to the 1,871-pound weight of the Porsche 919 Evo that holds the record.
+At least Volkswagen is sticking with Dumas, who set the Pikes Peak record.
 As a four-time winner of the Nürburgring 24-hour race, he’s familiar with the track.